sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 Example Usage
 =============
-Once you have added your custom coalignment method, you can use it as discussed in this :ref:`_sunkit-image-how-to-guide-using-the-coalignment-interface` guide
+Once you have added your custom coalignment method, you can use it as discussed in this ``_sunkit-image-how-to-guide-using-the-coalignment-interface`` guide